ZvonimirZlo/encrypter-decrypter/README.md

   return cypher;
 }
 ```
-Caesar cypher is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions along the alphabet (in this case 13).
+Caesar cypher is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions along the alphabet (ROT13 uses a shift of 13.).
 Caesar cypher (Rot 13) JavaScript implementation: